ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R9.9** RPP MUST support a granular authorisation matrix, where one or more permissions are coupled to a user account.
 Allowing for the creation of different types of user accounts, such a readonly users only allowed to fetch data about existing objects, and power users allowed to create and modify objects.

-**R9.10** RPP MUST enforce strong passwords and limited lifetime for passwords and other tokens.
+**R9.10** RPP MUST include considerations regarding best practices in secure handling of credentials, such as usage of strong passwords and limited lifetime for passwords and other tokens.

 **R9.11** RPP must support the Least Privilege Principle, to allow server operators to ensure that clients have only the permissions necessary.